ladorabl/udacity_data_analyst_nd/Project2/soccer_notes.md

 - s25
 # top 10 players with most fouls
 - s26

+# for each team, what was the the number of wins per season?
+- s27

 ## foulcommit and card columns
 - m2
 # What teams improved the most over the time period?